LibreTranslate/Locomotive/README.md

 ## Contribute

 Want to share your model with the world?
 Post it on [community.libretranslate.com](https://community.libretranslate.com) and we'll include in future releases of LibreTranslate.
+Make sure to share both a forward and reverse model (e.g. `en => es` and `es => en`), otherwise we won't be able to include it in the model repository.

 ## Use with LibreTranslate